OpenFunction/OpenFunction/docs/roadmap.md

 # Roadmap

 - [x] Create Function, Builder and Serving CRDs and corresponding controllers
-- [x] Support existing function framework & buildpacks such as Google Cloud Function to build functions
+- [x] Support using existing function framework & buildpacks such as Google Cloud Function to build functions
 - [x] Support using Tekton and Cloud Native Buildpacks as Builder backend to build functions
 - [x] Support Knative as Serving backend
 - [ ] Optimize and localize existing function framework & buildpacks
 - [ ] Support KEDA + Deployment/Job as Serving backend
-- [ ] Support to schedule functions to Edge nodes (KubeEdge)
+- [ ] Support scheduling functions to Edge nodes (KubeEdge)
 - [ ] Add Trigger CRD to route events to a specific function service
 - [ ] Develop customized function framework & buildpacks
 - [ ] Test and support existing application buildpacks to run application as Serverless workload directly